elixir-lang/elixir/lib/elixir/pages/unicode-syntax.md

 ### C1.
 General Security Profile for Identifiers

-Elixir will not allow tokenization of identifiers with codepoints in `\p{Identifier_Status=Restricted}`.
+> An implementation following the General Security Profile does not permit any characters in \p{Identifier_Status=Restricted}, unless it documents the additional characters that it does allow

-> An implementation following the General Security Profile does not permit any characters in \p{Identifier_Status=Restricted}, ...
+Elixir will not allow tokenization of identifiers with codepoints in `\p{Identifier_Status=Restricted}`, with the single exception of MICRO SIGN µ (U+00B5), used by international system of units and assigned a scriptset of Latin.

 For instance, the 'HANGUL FILLER' (`ㅤ`) character, which is often invisible, is an uncommon codepoint and will trigger this warning.
+Codepoints that are not NFKC normalized are also removed (with the exception of µ above).

 ### C2.
 Confusable detection